 Though the last breadcrumb coating section is the same for both recipes.

-Even for more detail about fish cutlet recipes, You may visit my website for
+Even for more detail about fish cutlets recipes, You may visit my website for

-- Bengali Fish Fry Recipe(originally an Indian fish cutlet)
+- Bengali Fish Fry Recipe(originally an Indian fish cutlets)

 - Fish Kabiraji Cutlet Recipe